Swope Music Building

-The School of Music will be offering tours throughout the fall / spring semesters and summer.
-In registering for a tour, you are also automatically registered for the campus tour.
-Please park by Swope Music Building and meet for the campus tour at the Office of Admissions on Rosedale Avenue.
-You will receive a confirmation and parking pass two business days before your tour.
+The School of Music will be offering tours of Swope Music Building throughout the fall / spring semesters and summer.
+You will receive a confirmation and parking pass two business days before your tour of the music building.

 High school juniors and seniors are invited to experience the arts at WCU by spending the day with a current student.
 Your visit will include the opportunity to tour our facilities, sit in on a class, have lunch on campus, and meet with faculty.

 Students interested in the School of Music at West Chester University must complete the university’s application online as well as the audition process by registering for an Audition Day.
 See below for more information on each step.